How to Make a Multi-Purpose Router Jig (A Step-by-Step Guide)

 Step 2: Make the Handles

-1. Shape the Handle
+1. Shape the Handles

 Begin by gluing three strips of plywood together, each measuring 200mm x 30mm x 27mm.
 Secure the strips in a wooden vise and shape them to your desired handle shape.
 Once complete, cut the strips in half to create two handles.